sonos/torch-to-nnef/docs/tutos/3_multi_inputs_outputs.md

 !!! info "Variable Python primitive in NNEF"

-    To work-around Python primitives constantization you
-    to transform those into `torch.Tensor`.
+    To work-around Python primitives constantization you can transform those into `torch.Tensor`.
 This will only work on primitive that does not change the control-flow.

 Outputs have the same object flexibility.